 We want to know how the COVID-19 pandemic is affecting your life and your treatment.
 Join the conversation in the Breastcancer.org Community Discussion Boards, and tell us how you’re managing this situation throughout your treatment or survivorship.

-Written by: Adam Leitenberger, editorial director
+Adam Leitenberger, editorial director

 Halle Moore, M.D., director of breast oncology, Cleveland Clinic